akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params.md

 ![Screenshot][50]

 A comment about the metric column.
 In the crosstab we want to display the amount, i.e. the total count of some property.
 This is accomplished by counting the number of unique rows present of the chosen type.
-For this we need a field tha we know is different for every record in the dataset and the survey identifier fits that bill perfectly.
+For this we need a field that we know is different for every record in the dataset.
+The survey identifier fits that bill perfectly.

 The resulting dataset in the outline:

 ![Screenshot][60]

+### Data cube

 Now we create a data cube.
 Right click on the Data Cubes item in the outline and select New Data Cube.
 There's not much to do in the first tab, Data set, we'll get back to it later.
-There is only one dataset and it's chosen automatically.
+There is only one dataset, Ghana survey, and it's chosen automatically.
 The name of the cube could be changed, but I haven't.

 ![Screenshot][70]